-A Fire at a School in Kuala Lumpur Has Killed 24 People
+A Fire at a School in Kuala Lumpur Has Killed 23 People

 "The wall shouldn't have been there," he said.
 He added that the school submitted an application for a fire safety permit that hadn't been approved.

 The Darul Quran Ittifaqiyah is a private Islamic center, known as a "tahfiz" school, for Muslim children, mainly boys, to study and memorize the Quran.

+An Islamic state religious official, who declined to be named as she isn't authorized to speak to the media, said the school isn't registered with the local Islamic council.

+The Star newspaper said there were 519 tahfiz schools registered nationwide as of April, but many more are believed to be unregistered.
 Many such schools are exempt from state inspections.

-The Star newspaper said there were 519 tahfiz schools registered nationwide as of April, but many more are believed to be unregistered.

 The newspaper said the fire department had recorded 211 fires in such private Islamic centers since 2015.
 In August, 16 people fled a fire at a tahfiz school in northern Kedah state.
 Another tahfiz school was destroyed by a fire in May but no one was hurt.